tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 }
 ```

-The connection string is got from the environment variable DATABASE_URL that got passed in.
-Every time your modify the schema.prisma, you need to run *prisma migrate dev* to let prisma client to check with existing database schema and generate migration sqls.
-After that, run *prisma generate* to generate a typescript-based prisma client for source code to use.
+The connection string is obtained from the environment variable DATABASE_URL that was passed in.
+Every time your modify the schema.prisma, you need to run *prisma migrate dev* to let prisma client to check existing database schema and generate migration SQLs.
+After that, run *prisma generate* to generate a Typescript-based prisma client for your source code to use.

 ```ts
 import { PrismaClient } from '@prisma/client'